 You may seek to get a wet reckless conviction taken off of your record in California.
 Removing a conviction from your record requires a process called expungement.
 You can get some charges expunged as long as you’ve served all penalties ordered by the court.
 This means you may need to pay any fines and finish your probation before seeking to get your charged expunged.

 A DUI lawyer can help you with the expungement of a wet reckless charge.
 The charge may no longer show up for employers after expungement.
 However, it remains priorable for the full 10 years following your arrest.
 You cannot change that legally.

 You can also get help handling a DUI charge before you are convicted.
-A lawyer may work to get you a better deal with a plea bargain.
+A Los Angeles, CA DUI lawyer may work to get you a better deal with a plea bargain.
 Your lawyer could also take steps to get your charges dismissed in some cases.

 Complete a Free Case Evaluation form now